Samuel-Aut/Tutorial_Two/README.md

 **Gas Cost for Storing String: 44,801 gas**
 **Gas Cost for Storing Integer: 6,680 gas**
 From this comparison, it is evident that storing a string requires significantly more gas than storing an integer.
 This difference highlights the increased complexity and storage requirements for string data types in Ethereum smart contracts.

+### 2. Where is a deployed contract stored in Ethereum?
+Comment on the different gas costs for a) deploying a contract, b) calling a function, and c) storing an address.

+**a)** Deploying a Contract: This involves costs for saving the contract code on the blockchain.
+Deploying can be expensive because it includes running the contract's constructor and initially storing variables.

+**b)** Calling a Function: This usually costs less than deploying because it involves running a function and possibly changing the contract's data.
+The cost depends on how complex the function is and how much data it changes.

+**c)** Storing an Address: Saving an address in the contract's data requires gas because any changes to the Ethereum blockchain use gas.
+The cost depends on whether it's new data or an update.
+Storing an address usually costs less than storing bigger data types like strings or arrays